JerryMaoMao/HashnodeBackup/climtda86000109l5c24bfegn.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1686208987093/6db44768-7a84-4038-9a97-7b10875d8ce1.jpeg align="center")

 Appsmith is another popular open-source low-code tool that simplifies application development.
 It offers a range of pre-built UI components and integrations, making it easy to create complex applications.
-With its self-hosting option, developers have full control over their infrastructure, ensuring data privacy and security.
+With its awesome self-hosting option, developers have full control over their infrastructure, ensuring data privacy and security.

 3\. **ILLA Cloud**:

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1686208998761/0b1bbccf-1d97-4324-9dc3-7ddaea19ab94.png align="center")

 ILLA Cloud stands out as an exceptional low-code platform with its open-source approach and feature-rich environment.
 It combines the power of a visual builder, data modeling, and collaboration tools, enabling developers to build applications rapidly.
-With its self-hosting capabilities, ILLA Cloud offers complete control over the deployment process.
+With its awesome self-hosting capabilities, ILLA Cloud offers complete control over the deployment process.

 4\. **Tooljet**: